PerovskiteSCModelling/IonMonger/GUIDE.md

   - the `J`, `Jl`, `Jr` values in steady state at the DC voltage.
   - the vectors `freqs`, `R`, and `X`, containing the frequency, and the real and imaginary parts of the impedance, respectively, for each sample frequency.

 The user must then choose how to analyse or plot the data.
-One example plotting function, called plot_sections.m, can be found in the Code/Plotting folder.
+One example plotting function, called `plot_sections.m`, can be found in the Code/Plotting folder.
 Any solution of an impedance spectroscopy can be given to `plot_IS.m` to generate Nyquist and Bode plots as well as any user-defined plots.
-In order to perform an identical analysis at the end of every simulation, the user can add commands to the completion_tasks.m function, which can be found in the Code/Common folder.
-FourierFit.m is a function that can be used to fit a sinusoidal curve to a periodic signal.
+In order to perform an identical analysis at the end of every simulation, the user can add commands to the `completion_tasks.m` function, which can be found in the Code/Common folder. `FourierFit.m` is a function that can be used to fit a sinusoidal curve to a periodic signal.
 Example code is included in this function to analyse the phase of any variable from an impedance simulation.

 # Common Errors